GeoscienceAustralia/ptha/ptha_access/README.md

 be used as a rough guide to possible tsunami wave heights, and should be refined in future using higher resolution models and data.

-The above statements might lead non-specialist to question the purpose of this PTHA, given that for risk management purposes the tsunami inundation is of most interest.
+The above statements might lead non-specialists to question the purpose of this PTHA, given that for risk management purposes the tsunami inundation is of most interest.
 The key reason for developing an 'offshore' PTHA is that it provides essential input data to support the high-resolution inundation models required